Questions and Answers

 Is it possible to pay more than monthly payments on the mortgage?

 Yes, it’s possible.
-Make sure to carefully study the contract details, as it’s usually allowed to increase monthly payments by 10-25% and, on top of that, make yearly instalments of 10-25% of the total mortgage amount.
-Moreover, there are certain conditions on supplementary payments – some allow payments to be made only once a year, the majority however will accept through out the year during the usual payment deadlines.
-There are also completely open mortgages that allow supplementary payments of any amount at any time.
-Carefully study the contract guidelines to find out all conditions of supplementary payments and to avoid punitive sanctions.
+Make sure to carefully study the contract details, as it’s usually allowed to increase monthly payments by 10, 15 or 20% and, on top of that, make yearly instalments of 10-20% of the total mortgage amount.
+Moreover, there are certain conditions on additional payments – some allow payments to be made only once a year, the majority however will accept additional payments during the year on your regular payment dates.
+There are also completely open mortgages that allow additional payments of any amount at any time.
+Carefully study the contract guidelines to find out all conditions of supplementary payments and to avoid punitive sanctions. ▲

 I have heard that making bi-weekly payments greatly reduces the amortization period.
 Is this true and how does it work?